Teaching & Mentoring

 The University Prize Instructorships (UPI), sponsored by the Graduate School of Arts & Sciences, is a unique opportunity for advanced graduate students to design and teach an entirely new undergraduate course in their field of research.
 In order to compete for the prize, applicants must submit a written statement that explains the relationship between their course and their dissertation research as well as their proposed course’s detailed syllabus and evaluations as teaching fellows.
 Instructorships are awarded to exceptional doctoral candidates who have made substantial progress toward their degree.

-During the summer, graduate students can also mentor summer “Research Experiences for Undergraduates” (REU) students, who have come to Brandeis from diverse backgrounds and locations to conduct an independent summer research project.
+Graduate students can also mentor non-Brandeis undergraduates and high school students, who come to Brandeis from diverse backgrounds and locations to conduct independent research projects.

-Graduate students can also serve as mentors in both the University supported “Posse” program, and “Science Posse” program.
+Additionally, Neuroscience graduate students can serve as mentors in both the University supported “Posse” program, and “Science Posse” program.
 Posse mentors work with a cohort of students over the course of a year, providing personal and academic support.